Step-by-Step ETC Guide for MIRI and NIRCam Coronagraphy of HR8799 b

 See also: NIRCam Coronagraphic ImagingJWST High-Contrast Imaging RoadmapJWST ETC BackgroundsJWST ETC Coronagraphy Strategy

-For the NIRCam coronagraphic imaging observations, we subdivide the calculations in 2 groups: one using "Scene 1: Science - NIRCam" (with PSF reference star HD218261); the other using "Scene 3: Science - NIRCam bright" (with the brighter reference star HD218381).
+For the NIRCam coronagraphic imaging observations, subdivide the calculations in 2 groups: one using "Scene 1: Science - NIRCam" (with PSF reference star HD218261); the other using "Scene 3: Science - NIRCam bright" (with the brighter reference star HD218381).
 The underlying rationale for the setup of all the NIRCam coronagraphic observations in this article is to reach an integrated SNR of ~100.

 This example was created pre-launch.
 Starting in Cycle 2, NIRCam is able to obtain both the short and long wavelength coronagraphic data simultaneously.
 Users should perform ETC calculations for a given mask in both a longwave filter and a shortwave filter.